Cable & Wireless plc: 2001 to 2013

-In 2001, Cable and Wireless sold its 52.5 percent stake in Cable and Wireless Optus, which was the second-largest telecom company in Australia, to SingTel.
-The deal was said to be the second largest corporate deal in Australian history.

-In November 2001, Cable and Wireless acquired the bankrupt co-location provider Exodus Communications for US$800 million, and Exodus' operations were then merged with the previously acquired Digital Island and renamed Cable and Wireless America.
+In March 2001, Cable and Wireless sold its 52.5 percent stake in Cable and Wireless Optus, which was the second-largest telecom company in Australia, to SingTel; the deal was said to be the second largest corporate deal in Australian history.
+In November 2001, Cable and Wireless acquired the bankrupt co-location provider Exodus Communications in exchange for US$800 million, and Exodus' operations were then merged with the previously acquired Digital Island and renamed Cable and Wireless America.
+Also that year, Cable & Wireless bought Digital Island for $340 million and merged the two companies' global networks to create a larger IP backbone.

 In May 2002, Cable and Wireless purchased Guernsey Telecoms from the States of Guernsey.
 Later in 2002, Cable & Wireless announced its withdrawal from the US corporate market, with operations being sold to Primus Telecom.
+In December of that year, legal action broke out over between Cable & Wireless and a group of investors over claims that the firm had issued false and misleading statements which had led to investors facing heavy losses.

 In March 2004, SAVVIS Communications Corporation purchased Cable and Wireless America for US$155 million via the Chapter 11 creditor protection process, assuming liabilities of around US$12.5 million and assets including the former MCI IP backbone AS3561.
-Cable & Wireless acquired Energis for £674 million in August 2005, resulting in a reverse takeover in terms of senior management, with John Pluthero appointed from Energis to head the UK business and Francesco Caio departing by April 2006.
+Cable & Wireless acquired Energis in exchange for £674 million in August 2005, resulting in a reverse takeover in terms of senior management, with John Pluthero appointed from Energis to head the UK business and Francesco Caio departing by April 2006.
 Cable & Wireless cancelled its American depositary receipts programme in December 2005, voluntarily delisting from the New York Stock Exchange.

-In February 2007, Cable & Wireless sold the Web Technology Group, which focused on internet systems for the UK government, and in March sold its cabling business Allnet.
+In February 2007, Cable & Wireless sold the Web Technology Group, which focused on internet systems for the UK government; one month later, it also sold its cabling business Allnet.
+That same year, Cable & Wireless publicly disputed BT's connection charges for new customers, alleging its negative impact on their business.
 In October 2008, Cable & Wireless completed the purchase of Thus plc, which was rebranded as "Thus, a Cable & Wireless business".

 In November 2009, the Cable and Wireless plc board announced its intention to separate the Cable & Wireless Communications Group and the Cable & Wireless Worldwide Group, reflecting its belief that the businesses had reached a position where they would deliver increased value to shareholders as separately listed companies.
 On 26 March 2010, Cable & Wireless Communications demerged as the former CWI Group business (Cable & Wireless International) from Cable and Wireless plc and was listed as a public company on the London Stock Exchange.
 Cable & Wireless plc became Cable & Wireless Worldwide.

-On 23 April 2012, Vodafone announced an agreement to acquire Cable & Wireless Worldwide for £1.04 billion.
+On 23 April 2012, Vodafone announced an agreement to acquire Cable & Wireless Worldwide in exchange for £1.04 billion.
 The purchase was completed on 30 July 2012, and Cable & Wireless was fully integrated into Vodafone on 1 April 2013.